 If consumers used different passwords for each account, or two-factor authentication, then this technique wouldn’t work.
 Sadly, more often than not, people use the same email address and password for their Facebook, Twitter, Instagram, Gmail, Slack, Skype, and any other accounts they have.
 This means that once hackers have breached one account, the rest are vulnerable.

 Although phishing and purchasing credentials online are two of the most common methods for gaining entry to email accounts, there are more complex methods.
-During the course of the year-long study, researchers at Berkeley analyzed 25,000 hacking tools.
+During the year-long study, researchers at Berkeley analyzed 25,000 hacking tools.
 The researchers found that attack vectors using key-loggers and trojans, which collect data about users, are becoming much more common.

 According to the findings, software that ascertains people’s IP addresses is often delivered via phishing techniques.
 Then, in a secondary attack, the hacker delivers the key-logging malware or - worse - a trojan that communicates with a Command and Control (CnC) server.